2called-chaos/db_sucker/README.md

     The current config directory is /Users/chaos/.db_sucker

+To get a list of available interface options and shortcuts press `?` or type `:help` while the curses interface is running (if you just want to see the help without running a task use `db_sucker -a cloop`).

+    Key Bindings (case sensitive):

+        ?  shows this help
+        ^  eval prompt (app context, synchronized)
+        L  show latest spooled log entries (no scrolling) P  kill SSH polling (if it stucks)
+        T  create core dump and open in editor q  quit prompt
+        Q  same as ctrl-c
+        :  main prompt

+    Main prompt commands:

+        :? :h(elp)                      shows this help
+        :q(uit)                         quit prompt
+        :q! :quit!                      same as ctrl-c
+        :kill                           (dirty) interrupts all workers
+        :kill!                          (dirty) essentially SIGKILL (no cleanup)
+        :dump                           create and open coredump
+        :eval       [code]              executes code or opens eval prompt (app context, synchronized) :c(ancel)   <table_name|--all>  cancels given or all workers :p(ause)    <table_name|--all>  pauses given or all workers :r(esume)   <table_name|--all>  resumes given or all workers

 ## Configuration (for sucking) - YAML format

+* Note: The name is just for the filename, how you address it later is defined within the file.
 * Create a new configuration with `db_sucker --new <name>`, the name should optimally consist of `a-z_-`.
 * If `ENV["EDITOR"]` is set, the newly generated config file will be opened with that, i.e. `EDITOR=vim db_sucker --new <name>`.
 * Change the file to your liking and be aware that YAML is indendation sensitive (don't mix spaces with tabs).